 As time goes by, technology increasingly is becoming intermeshed with all types of organizational activities.
-As this trend continues, I worry that we sometimes look to technology as a replacement for quality business process management
+As this trend continues, I worry that we sometimes look to technology as a replacement for quality business process management (BPM) infrastructures, systems and practices.

 I can't count the number of times I've had to talk someone off the "buy technology so I don't have to change my wacky process" ledge.
 A few years ago, during the early days of the Sarbanes-Oxley panic, I was new to a company whose entire SOX focus was on finding software that would ensure SOX compliance.
 Needless to say, its project was in serious trouble.
 We changed the focus to implementing quality, standardized processes; breezed through compliance; and only then purchased software that simplified our tasks -- not software that helped us comply.